jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Oread.md

 RacialMods:
 Languages: Common, Terran
 SQ: elemental affinity
+SpecialAbilities:
+  Earth Affinity (Ex): >
-SpecialAbilities: Earth Affinity (Ex) Oread sorcerers with the Elemental (earth) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
+    Oread sorcerers with the Elemental (earth) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
 Oread clerics with the Earth domain cast their domain powers and spells at +1 caster level.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: